decentralized-identity/did-registration/spec/spec.md

 It is only used if the DID Registrar is operating in [Internal Secret Mode](#internal-secret-mode), and if the [`secretReturning` option] is set to `true`.

+TODO: Specify the format of returned DID controller keys.

 #### `didState.didDocument`

 This output field contains the DID document after the DID operation has been successfully executed.

+This output field is OPTIONAL.

 ### `metadata`